José de Jesús Corona

+José de Jesús Corona Rodríguez (born 26 January 1981) is a Mexican former professional footballer who played as a goalkeeper.
+Widely regarded as one of the greatest Mexican goalkeepers of all time, he made 753 appearances during a 23-year professional career, and won 54 caps for Mexico.

 Corona is an Olympic gold medalist, captaining Mexico at the 2012 Summer Olympics.

 Club career

 Atlas

 Corona started his career in Atlas in 2002.
 On 26 February 2003, in week five of the season, Corona made his official league debut against UNAM in a 2–1 win.
 Corona played 47 games with Atlas from 2002 to 2004.

 Tecos

 Corona was later transferred to Tecos in the 2004 summer transfer window.
 He made his league debut playing a full 90 minutes against América.
 Corona was then loaned to Guadalajara for the 2005 edition of the Copa Libertadores as they reached the semifinals.
 He is well remembered for his stunning performance against Boca Juniors.
 Corona had an impressive final season with Tecos before leaving.

 Cruz Azul

 On 16 June 2009, Corona was transferred to Cruz Azul for €2.8 million, with whom he signed a three-year contract.
 Corona made his league debut with Cruz Azul on 2 August 2009 against Pumas in a 3–0 win, earning his first clean sheet with the club.
 That same year, he helped Cruz Azul reach the league final against Monterrey, where they finished as runners-up after losing both matches of the finals.

+On May 15, 2011, during the semi-final second leg of Morelia vs Cruz Azul, Corona was one of the protagonists in the violent brawl that happened when initially a fan invaded the pitch, right after Morelia scored in the 87th minute to make it 3-0(3-2agg) in Morelia's favor, Christian Gimenez responded with a kick behind, then Corona held the fan before he was taken away by security.
+As things were starting to de-escalate it seems like, the Morelia physio, Sergio Martin who was surrounded by Cruz Azul players, slapped Waldo Ponce which cause a wave of furious reactions from Cruz Azul players, Corona was seeing understandably angry and screamed at him.
+Not seen by lots of players as the brawl was spread out, Corona came over to the Morelia physio and gave him a violent headbutt which caused the physio to tumble.
+While he was not sent off in the game, as none of the match officials had a view of the headbutt during the game due to it being out of control, the FMF gave him a 6-match suspension and as a result, would be kicked out in the Concacaf Gold Cup in 2011, as he would be replaced by Jonathan Orozco and would not come back until August 28, 2011 in a game against Pumas UNAM in Apertura 2011.